Cycle classes on the moduli of K3 surfaces in positive characteristic

-Recall now (cf., \cite[Def.\ 3.1]{ogus82::hodge}) the definition of Ogus' crystalline discriminant: Given an orthogonal or symplectic F-crystal $M$ over an algebraically field $\k$ we get an induced F-crystal structure on $\det M$ for which $F$ is a power of $p$, $p^m$ say, times an isomorphism.
-Dividing by $p^m$ and taking fixed points we get a $\Z_p$-module of rank $1$ with a perfect pairing.
-Taking its discriminant and reducing modulo $p$ gives us an element of $\F_p^*/\F_p^{2*}$, the \Definition{crystalline discriminant}.
+Recall now (cf., \cite[Def.\ 3.1]{ogus82::hodge}) the definition of Ogus' crystalline discriminant: Given an orthogonal or symplectic F-crystal $M$ over an algebraically field ${\bf k}$ we get an induced F-crystal structure on $\det M$ for which $F$ is a power of $p$, $p^m$ say, times an isomorphism.
+Dividing by $p^m$ and taking fixed points we get a ${\bf Z}_p$-module of rank $1$ with a perfect pairing.
+Taking its discriminant and reducing modulo $p$ gives us an element of ${\bf F}_p^*/{\bf F}_p^{*2}$, the {\sl crystalline discriminant}.

-Before stating how these discriminants are related we recall that for a proper smooth variety of pure dimension $n$ over a field $\k$ of positive characteristic $p$ we have the $\ell$-adic Betti number $b_n(X)$ (which is the same as the rank of the $n$'th crystalline cohomology group), the number $b_n^{\prime}(X):=\dim H^n_{dR}(X/\k)$ and the Hodge numbers $h^{ij}$ satisfying
+Before stating how these discriminants are related we recall that for a proper smooth variety of pure dimension $n$ over a field ${\bf k}$ of positive characteristic $p$ we have the $\ell$-adic Betti number $b_n(X)$ (which is the same as the rank of the $n$'th crystalline cohomology group), the number $b_n^{\prime}(X):=\dim H^n_{dR}(X/{\bf k})$ and the Hodge numbers $h^{ij}$ satisfying

 If $b_n^{\prime}(X) =\sum_{i+j=n} h^{ij}(X)$ then the $E_2^{i,j}$-term of the Hodge-to-de Rham spectral sequence equals the $E_{\infty}^{i,j}$-term for all $i+j=n$.
 By dimension counting this then implies the same thing for the $E_1^{i,j}$-term of the conjugate spectral sequence.
-Hence the Hodge and conjugate filtrations on $H^n_{dR}(X/\k)$ together with the Cartier isomorphisms give an F-zip structure on $H^n_{dR}(X/\k)$.
-This is symplectic if $n$ is odd and orthogonal for $n$ even. \begin{proposition} Suppose that $X$ is a smooth and proper variety of pure dimension $n$ over a field $\k$ of positive characteristic $p$.
+Hence the Hodge and conjugate filtrations on $H^n_{dR}(X/{\bf k})$ together with the Cartier isomorphisms give an $F$-zip structure on $H^n_{dR}(X/{\bf k})$.
+Cup product induces a non-degenerate pairing.
+This is symplectic if $n$ is odd and orthogonal for $n$ even. \begin{proposition} Suppose that $X$ is a smooth and proper variety of pure dimension $n$ over a field ${\bf k}$ of positive characteristic $p$.